The Vulcan Affair: Synopsis

 The episode opens with several THRUSH agents raiding the UNCLE headquarters via a covert entrance from the back of a common tailor shop in New York City.
 They are at first successful, until Napoleon Solo defeats them.
 A sequence in Solo shows the death of the captured agents due to THRUSH having them take a slow acting poison killing them regardless of the success or failure of their mission.

-The raid is discovered to be connected to a deceased UNCLE agent discovering THRUSH plans to assassinate an African political leader through Andrew Vulcan, a senior THRUSH operative who is a major American industrialist.
-By investigating Vulcan's past he locates a housewife who was a former university girlfriend of the reclusive Vulcan to aid him.
-They board an airplane and head to Washington D.C..
+The raid is discovered to be connected to a deceased UNCLE agent who discovered THRUSH plans to assassinate an African political leader through Andrew Vulcan, a senior THRUSH operative who is a major American industrialist.
+By investigating Vulcan's past he locates a housewife, Elaine, who was a former university girlfriend of the reclusive Vulcan to aid him.
+They board an airplane and head to Washington D.C.
 Once there, they go to a party hosted by Vulcan for the African leader and his two fellow diplomats.
-There, the housewife flirts with Vulcan to acquire information, and he invites her for a tour of his chemical plant.
+There, Elaine flirts with Vulcan to acquire information, and he invites her for a tour of his chemical plant.
 (He plans to give the African leader and his friends a tour the following day.)
 Seeing a good espionage chance, she agrees.

+Leaving the party, Solo is almost killed when his car is booby-trapped by Ghist, but returns to Elaine to recover.

-She distracts Vulcan while Solo sneaks in the plant.
-Vulcan and his men find them out and pursue them through the plant.
-They get in a car, and find the African leader inside.
-In reality, he is complicit in the plan and working with Vulcan; he plans to kill his two friends with an explosion at the plant during their tour.
-They are captured, and almost killed, but Solo manages to free them and they rescue the two men.
+The next day, Elaine distracts Vulcan while Solo sneaks into the plant.
+Vulcan and his men find them and pursue them through the plant.
+They enter a car and find the African leader inside.
+In reality, he is complicit in the plan and working with Vulcan; he plans to kill his two fellow diplomats with an explosion at the plant during their tour and allow THRUSH to control their country.
+Solo and Elaine are captured, and almost killed, but Solo manages to free them and they rescue the two diplomats.
 The leader and Vulcan are killed in the explosion.

 Production

 The episode was mostly shot in six days in late November 1963 but some additional footage was shot in three days in the following spring.
 The director was Don Medford with Maurice Vaccarino assisting and Henry Berman editing.
 The producer was Norman Felton who had conceived the original idea for the show and then developed it in consultation with the creator of James Bond — Ian Fleming.
 Sam Rolfe was given the job of writing the detailed background for the series and wrote the script for this episode.
-The score was composed by Jerry Goldsmith including the catchy theme tune which was performed by The Gallants in a later episode and released as a 45 single.
+The score was composed by Jerry Goldsmith including the theme tune which was performed by The Gallants in a later episode and released as a 45 single.